Empty

 string[]

 A list of Python dependencies in pip requirements file format.
-Installed after requirements_file.For example, to install pinned versions of the dependencies, use the following:
+Mutually exclusive with requirements_file — only one can be specified.For example, to install pinned versions of the dependencies, use the following:

 requirements: